Cosmology at the end of the world: Lorentzian analysis and braneworld cosmology - details

 \section{Lorentzian analysis and braneworld cosmology - details}

-The initial condition for the Lorentzian time evolution is given by the $\tau=0,\pm\beta/2$ slice of the Euclidean geometry, where the brane reaches its minimum radius $r_0$.
-The time coordinate is analytically continued $\tau\to -it$, with $t$ Lorentzian time.
+The initial condition for the real time evolution is given by the $\tau=0,\pm\beta/2$ slice of the Euclidean geometry, where the brane reaches its minimum radius $r_0$.
+The time coordinate is analytically continued $\tau\to -it$, with $t$ Schwarzschild time.
 Further time evolution will be in Lorentzian signature.
 The brane locus is then given by

 We explained that, in the Lorentzian case, the range of the radial coordinate is $r_0^-<r_0<r_0^+\equiv r_0$.
 Let us now focus on the Friedmann equation (considered in equation (\ref{friedmain})) describing the evolution of the brane in terms of its proper time $\lambda$.
 By defining $L(r)=\ln r$ and $L_+=L(r_+)$, it can be rewritten as